 Moira blushed, then took his hand.
 “Why don’t we check on Lucky?
 You haven’t seen him since dinner the other night.”

-“About that,” Jack said, “I know we made plans for tomorrow, but I can’t make it.”
+“About that,” Jack said, “I know we made plans for tomorrow, but I’m not going to be able to make it.”
 He followed Moira into the carriage house and closed the door.
 “I’m going to have to work late.
 What about Saturday?”

 Moira smiled.
-“I can wait one more day,” she said.
+“I can wait one more day.”

 “Well, I can’t,” Jack replied, leaning down and kissing her.
 “I’ve been wanting to do that since I left Monday night.”